synechron-finlabs/quorum-maker/README.md

 ![Screenshot 3](https://github.com/synechron-finlabs/quorum-maker/blob/V2.0/img/screenshot3.png)

 ## Node Explorer
 Quorum Maker provides a web interface to monitor the network.
 You can explore the blocks getting created and the transactions in them.
-Node admin can watch the performance of their node as well as peek into othe connected nodes.
+Node admin can watch the performance of their node and other connected nodes to ensure availability and network resilience.

 Administrators can view geth and constellation logs from Quorum Maker.